yegor256/blog/static/talks.md

 OK, I'm kidding about the limo.
 These are the topics I'm interested to speak about and they are pretty fresh (I haven't presented them before, as of yet):

-  * **Are You Sure You Are Not a Micromanager?**
-    Do you know what micromanagement is?
-It's when your manager is telling you exactly what you have to do right now in order to achieve the results he or she wants.
-The micromanager doesn't trust you and that's why wants and needs to control every step you make.
-It's annoying and unproductive, but it's inevitable unless you have small tasks and a transparent and unambiguous system of rewards and punishment.
-The question is how you can define an obvious and transparent motivational system.
-    A number of options will be suggested.

-  * **Is Java Getting Better?**
-    The Java programming language is growing, getting new features every new version.
-Some of them are coming from functional programming paradigm, some from procedural one.
-How does it affect the object-orientation of Java?
-Do we lose the OO spirit or we gain it?
-Do we need it in the first place, if everything works just fine without it?
-I'll try to analyze the changes Java introduced over the last years, since its version 1.6, and find out which of them are making the language better or worse.

   * **Decentralized Architectures: Blockchain and Beyond**.
     We've been building software/hardware systems in a centralized manner